 Dome2rect is a command line script that uses the open source Panotools library + MPRemap application to automate the process of converting image sequences between multiple panoramic formats.
 I created this script because I wanted to make it simpler to convert a fulldome movie trailer into a “flat screen” rectilinear format for posting on sites like YouTube.

-Note: Windows 7 is required to use the dome2rect tools.
+Note: Windows 7 or newer is required to use the dome2rect tools.

 About the Tool